Sunday Workout - Lactate Threshold Test

 by Racer X Virtual Trainer

-The off season is the a great time to set your baselines and the Lactate Threshold test (LTHR) is one of the most important baselines to know.
-If you follow this website you know that we are big fans of the lactate threshold test and feel it is really the only way (other than a V02 max test and other expensive protocals) to set you heart rate training zones.
-The protocal we use to set heart rate training zones doesn't cost a single penny and is a pretty reliable prediction of your actual zones.
+The off season is a great time to set your baselines and the Lactate Threshold test (LTHR) is one of the most important baselines to know.
+If you follow this website you know that we are big fans of the lactate threshold test and feel it is really the only way (other than a V02 max test and other expensive protocols) to set you heart rate training zones.
+The protocol we use to set heart rate training zones doesn't cost a single penny and is a pretty reliable prediction of your actual zones.
 And if you are even moderately serious about training you should set your heart rate training zones via a lactate threshold test.
-Using max heart rate fomulas like 220-age are NOT recommended.
+Using max heart rate formulas like 220-age are NOT recommended.

 See this article for complete details on the LTHR test and why we believe it is a very important part of any training program.